awsdocs/amazon-sagemaker-developer-guide/doc_source/API_HyperParameterAlgorithmSpecification.md

 Required: No

  **TrainingImage**   <a name="SageMaker-Type-HyperParameterAlgorithmSpecification-TrainingImage"></a>
  The registry path of the Docker image that contains the training algorithm\.
-For information about Docker registry paths for built\-in algorithms, see [Algorithms Provided by Amazon SageMaker: Common Parameters ](sagemaker-algo-docker-registry-paths.md)\.
+For information about Docker registry paths for built\-in algorithms, see [Algorithms Provided by Amazon SageMaker: Common Parameters](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html)\.
 Type: String
 Length Constraints: Maximum length of 255\.
-Required: Yes
+Required: No

  **TrainingInputMode**   <a name="SageMaker-Type-HyperParameterAlgorithmSpecification-TrainingInputMode"></a>
 The input mode that the algorithm supports: File or Pipe\.
 In File input mode, Amazon SageMaker downloads the training data from Amazon S3 to the storage volume that is attached to the training instance and mounts the directory to the Docker volume for the training container\.
 In Pipe input mode, Amazon SageMaker streams data directly from Amazon S3 to the container\.